vortex-es/vortex-es.github.io/_posts/2016-06-20-sarah-used-on-our-solar-products.md

 -A new €600 annual subscription, giving access to an unlimited number of monthly TMY files, is now available for all Vortex registered users.

-Please do not hesitate to <a href=mailto:info@vortex.es?subject=SARAH> contact us</a> if your require further information.